eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 ### 5.3.3 Attestation management
 Throughout its lifetime, an attestation needs to be managed by the Issuer.
 This means that for the purposes of this Trust Model, attestation management has similarities to the part of EUDI Wallet Instance management that involves the EUDI Wallet Provider as the issuer of a EUDI Wallet Instance attestation, which was already discussed in section 5.2.3..

-//// --- change the text below --- /////

-# 5. Requirements for Issuing PID and (Q)EAA
+# 6. Requirements for Issuing PID and (Q)EAA

+## 6.1 Attestation rulebook

+Since version 1.2.0 of this document, the concept of an attestation rulebook has been introduced.
+This is designed to compile a set of rules, guidelines and standards governing the verification, management, and usage of a specific attestation or group of attestations related to a use case within the EUDI ecosystem.
+The primary goal of the rulebooks is to ensure interoperability, security, privacy, and trust for EUDI Wallet’s attestations (PID and (Q)EAA).

+Common compulsory specifications, rules, and guidelines are outlined in the architecture and reference framework document, while those specific to use cases are collated in the attestation's rulebooks.
+Two such rulebooks, namely the PID and mDL rulebooks, have currently been included as annexes to this document.

-## 5.1.
-Person Identification Data
+## 6.2 Person Identification Data

 This chapter details the PID set as presented by the EUDI Wallet.
+Further specifications regarding PID are detailed in the PID Rule Book, found in Annex 06.

 A PID Provider may issue a PID set to the EUDI Wallet and enable the use of the EUDI Wallet as an electronic identification means when accessing